sophiegoblin/sophiegoblin.github.io/index.md

 *[The Big Art Herstory Group](https://www.bigartherstoryproject.com/)*<br>
 **ScrumMaster**

 The Big Art Herstory Group was founded in response to a growing concern that only one perspective of the Art-Historical record ever seems to get told.
-Lead by Founder Luisa Maria MacCormack who teaches the themed drawing tours; [SACRED FEMININE: The Art of the Goddess](https://www.bigartherstoryproject.com/sacred-feminine) and [THE HYSTERICAL BODY: Sexuality Medicine and the Female Form](https://www.bigartherstoryproject.com/the-hysterical-body) and many more at renowned London institutions like the Hayward Gallery, V&A, British Museum and Wellcome Trust, our small team of three is currently working on Feminist Crative Networking evenings and London's first Feminist Art and Anthropology Festival in 2020.
+Lead by Founder Luisa Maria MacCormack who teaches the themed drawing tours; [SACRED FEMININE: The Art of the Goddess](https://www.bigartherstoryproject.com/sacred-feminine) and [THE HYSTERICAL BODY: Sexuality Medicine and the Female Form](https://www.bigartherstoryproject.com/the-hysterical-body) and many more at renowned London institutions like the Hayward Gallery, V&A, British Museum and Wellcome Trust.<br>

+Our team of three is currently working on Feminist Crative Networking evenings and London's first Feminist Art and Anthropology Festival in 2020.
 As the teams's ScrumMaster, I support the team in organising, time management, conflict resolution and motivating the weekly sprints.<br><br>

 <span class="bold-number">2013 - 2019</span><br>
 *[Kollektiv Gallery](https://www.kollektivgallery.com/)*<br>